ForgeRock/exampleOAuth2Clients/iOS-AppAuth/README.md

         [Back to Copy 'n' Paste](#simple-app)

-        The AppAuth SDK allows for obtaining an authorization code and manually exchanging it for a token at the OP's `token_endpoint`.
-Alternatively, the code exchange can be performed automatically.
-In this example, we will follow the latter pattern by adding the following method to the main class (via an extension):
+        The AppAuth SDK allows for obtaining an authorization code and exchanging it for a token with a single call to an `OIDAuthState` convenience method.
+We will take this approach by adding the following extension to the main class:

          ```swift
         // ViewController.swift